MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

     For example, users can use the Outlook app on their personal device to check work email.
 In Intune, admins create an Outlook app protection policy.
 This policy uses multi-factor authentication (MFA) every time the Outlook app opens, prevents copy and paste, and restricts other features.

 - **Option 2**: You want **every device to be fully managed**.
-In this scenario, all devices are enrolled in Intune and managed by the organization, inlcuding personal devices.
+In this scenario, all devices are enrolled in Intune and managed by the organization, including personal devices.

-  To help enforce enrollment, you can deploy a Conditional Acces (CA) policy that requires devices to enroll in Intune.
+  To help enforce enrollment, you can deploy a Conditional Access (CA) policy that requires devices to enroll in Intune.
 On these devices, you can also:

   - Configure a **WiFi/VPN connection for organization connectivity** and deploy these connection policies to devices.
 Users don't need to enter any settings.
   - If **users need specific apps** on their device, then deploy the apps.
 You can also deploy apps that your organization requires for security purposes, like a mobile threat defense app.